mainmatter/mainmatter.com/_posts/2020-04-27-facilitate-client-onboarding.md

   image:
 ---

-The first hours into a new project could determine most outcomes of a project.
-It might sound crazy, but a project's point of departure could hold the key to a more streamlined and efficient collaboration.
+Could some adjustments to kick-off meetings lead to a more streamlined and efficient collaboration?
 <!--break-->

 At simplabs, we believe in working alongside clients throughout projects.